mendixlabs/mendix-native-segmented-progressbar/README.md

     {
         "value": 10         // this is the numeric value, used to determine the size (the widget calculates the total value and sizes accordingly)
         "color": "#FF0000"  // HEX Color
-        "sortOrder": 0      // Determine the sorting from left to right (counting up) },
+        "sortOrder": 0      // Determine the sorting
+    },
 ...
 ]